MarkMuranov/ECE-141A-Assignment-3/README.md

 Build your own JSON parser, API, and CLI!
 This will involve
 - Parsing the JSON
-- Building a memory model of the JSON
+- Building an in-memory model of the JSON
-- Creating and using a simple command language for querying the memory model
+- Creating and using a simple command language for querying the in-memory model

 ## 0. What is JSON?